-Non-Inferiority of Two Independent Proportions
+Non-Inferiority & Superiority Tests for Two Proportions

 This module provides power analysis and sample size calculation for non-inferiority and superiority tests in two-sample designs in which the outcome is binary.
 Users may choose from among eight popular test statistics commonly used for running the hypothesis test.